jean-pierreBoth/coreset/Results.md

 We see that the 2 algorithms are related in their classification as their mutual information is greater than their respective mutual information with ground truth.

-The use of Simd as a great impact on distance
+The use of Simd as a great impact on distance computations in these tests.

 ##### Results on the [$\alpha$,$\beta$] approximation can be found [here](./bmor.md)